ts-3156/x3dh-ruby/README.md

-Ruby implementation of The X3DH Key Agreement Protocol.
+A Ruby implementation of The X3DH Key Agreement Protocol.

 ## Usage